 1. Find all of your super

 The nature of gigging can mean multiple employers, which means many people end up with more than one super account.
-This can result in lost super and paying multiple admin and insurance fees.
+This can result in lost super and paying multiple admin fees and insurance premiums.

 You can check for multiple accounts and find any lost super you may have using the ATO online services through myGov.
 Alternatively, if you’re an AustralianSuper member – and give the Fund consent to use your Tax File Number (TFN) – we can help make sure you know where your super is.